-To help you fulfil your responsibilities, the Directorate-General for Communications Networks, Content and Technology (DG CONNECT), with some adjustments, as indicated in the table annexed to this letter, and the Directorate-General for Informatics (DG DIGIT) will report to you.
+To help you fulfil your responsibilities, the Directorate-General for Communications Networks, Content and Technology (DG CONNECT) and the Directorate-General for Informatics (DG DIGIT) will report to you.

 Our principles: ethics and transparency

 We must abide by the highest possible professional and ethical standards at all times.
 I want the European Commission to lead the way as a modern, efficient and transparent public administration, open to all input that helps us deliver work of a consistently high quality, in full independence and impartiality.
 Our conduct must be unimpeachable.
 You have received the Code of Conduct of the Members of the European Commission.
 I expect all of us to honour both the word and the spirit of the Code.